The best time of the year to visit Grand Canyon National Park is from March to May and September to November.

 The best time for biking in the Grand Canyon is September.

 With all of the park’s roads open to cyclists, biking is a popular way to explore the Grand Canyon.
 The heat of the summer makes cycling extremely uncomfortable.
 However, by September, the heat begins to dissipate, with daytime highs reaching into the 70s on the park’s south rim.

 Cyclists will also compete with less traffic during this month as crowds begin to thin after Labor Day.
 Multiple Greenways offer great riding opportunities as does Hermit Road, which is closed to private vehicles through mid-October.

-The best time to ride a mule is June.
+The best time to ride a mule in the Grand Canyon is June.

 There are two options for exploring the interior of the Canyon: mule and foot.
 The best time for riding a mule down the canyon largely depends on your ability to tolerate heat.

 With highs in the low 80s, June offers warm enough temperatures during the day that you can splash in the water of the Colorado River when you make it to the bottom.
 However, the heat isn’t so intense that you bake on those exposed stretches of trail.

 Keep in mind that reaching the bottom of the canyon involves a 7 or 8-mile hike each way.
 For that reason, most mule rides to the canyon floor are multi-day adventures.